 (Note – These cleansing techniques are optional and subject to certain contra-indications)

-• Vata, Kapha, Pitta Type of personalities
+• Vata, Kapha, Pitta Type of personalities and what creates imbalances

 • Introduction to the cleansing techniques of Panchakarma: Shirodhara technique & other herbal treatments.

 • Functioning of the human body – Ayurveda perspective

 • Functional Anatomy (theory and applied), injury prevention and management

 • Yoga philosophy- Introduction to Vedanta (from the Upanishads)